Food

 areas, kennel cough is common even in clean, well-run boarding kennels.

-If your dog will be at the groomer's frequently or periodically left at
+If your dog will be at the groomer frequently or periodically left at

 a kennel, it is wise to protect against the disease.
 Most boarding